chaohaoyuan/PAAG/README.md

 # Requirement

 - Python 2.8
 - The implementation is based on pytorch and pytorch-lightning.
-Please refer `requirements.txt` for detailed information.
+Please refer to the `requirements.txt` for detailed information.